Category Archives: Ehlers-Danlos

 Ocular Manifestations of Ehlers-Danlos Syndrome

 It’s hard to find a comprehensive source for the ocular problems experienced by patients with Ehlers-Danlos Syndrome.
-Our very own Diana Driscoll, O.D. wrote this article, placing the most up to date information in one place.

-Our practice continues to be sought out by patients for help in their quest for answers to the potential ocular complications related to Ehlers-Danlos Syndrome, such as dry eye syndrome and keratoconus, as a result the number of patients we see with EDS grows rapidly.
+Our practice continues to be sought out by patients for help in their quest for answers to the potential ocular complications related to Ehlers-Danlos Syndrome, such as dry eye syndrome and keratoconus, as a result, the number of patients we see with EDS grows rapidly.

 Pediatrician’s Guide to Ehlers-Danlos